Stanley Olsen (1928 - 2020) - Obituary

 At the spry young age of 82, he said he was finally ready to retire and enjoy, in his own words, "the good life."
 He loved nature, water, going out to eat and enjoying a glass of red wine, listening to music, mastering Sudoku and spending time with his wife, family and friends.

-A Memorial Service will be held on Friday, October 9, 2020, at 11 AM at Bedford Presbyterian Church in Bedford, 4 Church Road, Bedford, NH 03110.
+A memorial service will be held on Friday, October 9, at 11 AM at Bedford Presbyterian Church in Bedford, New Hampshire.
 Due to the COVID-19 restrictions, attendance will be limited to immediate family.
 It will be live-streamed on the "Bedford Presbyterian Church NH" YouTube page for anyone who wishes to attend virtually.

-More information about additional events honoring Stan in the coming days and a guest book can be found at https://www.wilkinsonbeane.com/obituaries.html
+There is also a participatory virtual memorial gathering scheduled for October 25th at 4PM.
+Please see gatheringus.com

-In lieu of flowers, donations can be made to the Community Food Bank of Citrus County, 5259 W. Cardinal Street, Building B, Homosassa, FL 34446, or the New Hampshire Food Bank, 700 East Industrial Park Drive, Manchester, NH 03109.
+In lieu of flowers, donations can be made to the Community Food Bank of Citrus County, Florida or the New Hampshire Food Bank.

 Wilkinson-Beane-Simoneau-Paquette Funeral Home & Cremation Services and 603Cremations.com